esba1ley/golfball/docs/_build/html/_sources/developers.rst.txt

 ----------------------

 To build the documentation for this project, just use the "docs" target of the makefile.
-The documentation is posted on GitHub Enterprise internal to JPL as part of the GitHub Pages feature, and it hosts from the master branch.
+The documentation is posted on GitHub Pages, and it hosts from the master branch.

 Building the Docker App